dhis2/app-runtime/docs/guides/using-dataquery.md

 ## Step 2: Define the query

-The next step is to define the query that you want to execute.
+The next step is to define the static query that you want to execute.
 The query is an object that contains the properties of the data you want to fetch.
 In this example, we'll be fetching Organisation Units from the DHIS2 API.

 You should define the query outside the render loop, such as on top of your file.
 This is because the query object is a static object that doesn't change during the lifecycle of the component.